-The 1 1⁄2 degree low speed and 4 1⁄2 degree high-speed trip angles are internally adjusted in the leveling controllers.
-These trip angles have been pre-adjusted for maximum performance by Hillco and should not be readjusted without first contacting Hillco for additional adjustment instructions.
+The 1 $\frac{1}{2}$ degree trip angle is adjustable in the clinometer only by a trained technician.
+This trip angle has been pre-set for maximum performance by Hillco and should not be readjusted without first contacting Hillco.

 MECHANICAL ADJUSTMENTS